decred/dcrdocs/docs/getting-started/user-guides/cli-installation.md

 `dcrinstall` is the recommended method to install the Decred command line interface tools `dcrd`, `dcrwallet`, and `dcrctl`.

 `dcrinstall` is an automatic installer and upgrader for the Decred software.
 The newest release can be found here: [https://github.com/decred/decred-release/releases/tag/v1.0.8](https://github.com/decred/decred-release/releases/tag/v1.0.8).
-Binaries are provided for Windows, OSX/macOS, Linux, OpenBSD, and FreeBSD.
+Binaries are provided for Windows, macOS, Linux, OpenBSD, and FreeBSD.
 Executing installer will install `dcrd`, `dcrwallet`, and `dcrctl`.
-Instructions are provided for Mac, Linux, and Windows below (assumed proficiency for *BSD users).
+Instructions are provided for macOS, Linux, and Windows below (assumed proficiency for *BSD users).

 `dcrinstall` will automatically download the precompiled, signed binary package found on GitHub, verify the signature of this package, copy the binaries within the package to a specific folder dependent on OS, create configuration files with settings to allow the 3 applications to communicate with each other, and run you through the wallet creation process.
 After running through `dcrinstall`, you will be able to launch the software with no additional configuration.

-> OSX/macOS:
+> macOS:

 1. Download the correct file: